 - Gayngst: Charlie, due to the homophobic time he grew up in.

-- Last Dance: Charlie Thompson came back to Yaroona with advanced tuberculosis and he spent his remaining time to honour his friends who died in World War I. Once he accomplished task, he shot himself.
+- Last Dance: Charlie Thompson came back to Yoorana with advanced tuberculosis and he spent his remaining time to honour his friends who died in World War I. Once he accomplished task, he shot himself.

 - Luke, I Am Your Father: Paddy turns out to be Beau's ancestor.